Classes in Lua

 return Class

-• now, let’s create a method for inheriting from the class.
+Now, let’s create a function for inheriting from the class.

 -- insert above `return Class`